 “As the story goes, in the early twentieth century three comparsa troupes – The Dandys of Belen, The Gardeners of Jesus Maria, and Las Bolleras of Los Sitios – spontaneously encountered one another at an intersection in Los Sitios.
-While the lyrics speak of unity, the context was one of great tension, because of the comparsas, representing their barrio territories and Abakuá lodges, were in the heat of competitive performance.
+While the lyrics speak of unity, the context was one of great tension, because of the comparsas, representing their barrio territories and Abakuá lodges, was in the heat of competitive performance.
 An inspired poet resolved the situation by improvising the lyrics of the song, calming the situation.
 Following protocols of respect in all African-derived systems, the eldest comparsa left first, then the next in age, and finally The Gardeners.”

 Also, the group reinvents Jorge Ben’s Mas Que Nada; lament love lost (Ingrato Corazon); revel in love at first sight (Que Linda Va); sing their praises to the rumbera, Caridad Malda and warn of impending doom (Agua Que Va Caer).
 The ritual songs, Ya Yo E and Rezo Abacua conjure up images of rum, Cuban cigars, and dancers, dripping wet.